funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/vs-custom-ext/vs-custom-ext.md

 ![04](04.png)

 Click on source.extension.vsixmanifest file to open designer.
-In future, it will help us to create a full-fledged package, but now let’s just fill Description field.
+In future, it will help us to create a full-fledged package, but now let's just fill Description field.

 Things will get steam when we add New Item – Custom Command from Extensibility folder.

 ![05](05.png)

 Configuration of our command is located in .vsct file.
-At this moment let’s concentrate on Groups and Buttons node.
+At this moment let's concentrate on Groups and Buttons node.
 Group is set of items between two line separators.
 Button is nothing more than menu item.

 ![06](06.png)